Mathics3/mathics-development-guide/docs/installing.rst

 Django-based GUI
 ++++++++++++++++

-If you prefer, as many do, browser-based interaction with nicly formatted graphics and MathML-formatted output, right now there is a Django-based PyPI package `Mathics-Django <https://pypi.org/project/Mathics-Django>`_.
+If you prefer, as many do, browser-based interaction with nicely formatted graphics and MathML-formatted output, right now there is a Django-based PyPI package `Mathics-Django <https://pypi.org/project/Mathics-Django>`_.

 Some of its features: